 Which character is your favorite and which one are you most like?

 My favorite characters tend to be the non-humans, like Mell and Hubbard.
 It's fun to infuse them with their own quirks.
 Because there is a piece of me in every character I write, I do feel a connection to all of them, even the villains.
 If I had to chose just one I would say Lani Kealoha.
 Lani has traits I admire: adaptability, loyalty, and level headedness.
 She takes time to think things through but doesn't get ahead of herself.
 It's a lesson she teaches Cruz.
 She's always telling him, "one step at a time."
 I hope I share her optimistic spirit.
 For fun, you can take a personality quiz and see which character you are most like at www.exploreracademy.com.
 I took the quiz and it revealed that I am most like Emmett, which I can't deny.
-Like Emmett, I am more of an introvert, like gadgets, and value close friendships.
+Like Emmett, I am more of an introvert, am fascinated by techno gadgets, and value close friendships.

 Fun Facts

-I am married to my college sweetheart, Bill, a freelance photographer.
+• I am married to my college sweetheart, Bill, a freelance photographer.

-My hobbies are art, reading, photography, and gardening (can you guess which flower is my favorite?).
+• My hobbies are art, reading, photography, and gardening (can you guess which flower is my favorite?).
 I also enjoy the three c's: cupcakes, chocolate, and cats.

-I have always loved the movies of old Hollywood: All About Eve, Rear Window, and Casablanca.
+• I have always loved the movies of old Hollywood: All About Eve, Rear Window, and Casablanca.
 But truthfully, I like any movie with an exciting plot and memorable characters, like The Princess Bride, The Incredibles and A Bug's Life.
 Here's a tip for writers: if you want to know how to weave a great story, watch a Pixar movie.

-I enjoy all kinds of music from pop to jazz to bluegrass.
+• I enjoy all kinds of music from pop to jazz to bluegrass.
 My favorite performers are Kathy Mattea, The Corrs, and Adele.